zerosonesfun/awesome-recruiting/README.md

 Ways to contribute are coming soon.

-Likely, I will use GitHub Discussions for general submissions and self-hosting chit-chat.
+Likely, I will use GitHub Discussions for those wanting to add to this list.

 ## License